-Interactive Documents lets you upload a document and add practice questions or comments to it.
+Interactive Document lets you upload a document and add practice questions or comments to it.
 Practice questions help you and students gauge their comprehension of the articles contents.
 Furthermore, questions and comments can help guide students to the most important arguments in the document, or jump start online discussions about its contents so that students are better prepared for class.

 If you want to reuse a previous Interactive Document from yourself or one of your colleagues, click on use copy of existing.
 A copy of this existing assignment will be made, copying all teacher contributions (comments, questions, instructions).
 Student contributions are not copied.